mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 (for example, the Dynamic Host Configuration Protocol).
 Alternatively, the client could obtain a white-listed proxy address when making first contact with the server (CNAME/IPaddress).
 In both cases the proxy needs to have a routable address and name.

 # Review of Existing Approaches

-As already mentioned, HTTP proxies are usually realized by use of the HTTP CONNECT method of the HTTP protocol.
-Such a proxy opens a TCP towards the specified target server and forwards all traffic following the HTTP CONNECT.
+As already mentioned, HTTP proxies are usually realized by use of the HTTP CONNECT method (see Section 4.3.6 of {{?RFC7231}}).
+This is commonly used to establish a tunnelled TLS session over a TCP connection to an origin server identified by a request-target.
+In HTTP/1.1, the entire client-to-proxy HTTP connection is converted into a tunnel.
+In HTTP/2 (see Section 8.3 of
-This enables forwarding based on a split TCP connections but unaltered payload traffic, including an end-to-end TLS connection.
-Currently HTTP CONNECT is only specified to open a TCP connection, even when HTTP/3 over QUIC is used between the client and the proxy {{?I-D.ietf-quic-http}}.
+{{?RFC7540}}) and HTTP/3 (see Section 4.2 of {{?I-D.ietf-quic-http}}), a single
+stream gets dedicated to a tunnel.
+Conventional HTTP CONNECT is only specified to open a TCP connection between proxy and server, even in HTTP/3, so it enables forwarding based on a split TCP-TCP or QUIC-TCP connection but unaltered payload traffic.
+There is no currently-specified HTTP mechanism to instruct a proxy to create a UDP or IP association to the server.
+{{?HINT=I-D.pardue-httpbis-http-network-tunnelling}} contains a deeper analysis of the problem space and potential solutions.
+Of those explored, a good candidate for MASQUE is the Extended CONNECT method {{?RFC8441}}, accepts a ":protocol" pseudo-header that could be used to express an alternative protocol between proxy and server.

 An explicit proxy control protocol is the SOCKS protocol {{?RFC1928}}.
 Version 6 is currently under standardization {{?I-D.olteanu-intarea-socks-6}} which provides